prem314/min-char-rnn/README.md

 Very pedagogical and simple RNN.

+### Questions:
+  - What about the back propagation?
+How does this model learn?

 ## RNN/LSTM
 Actually this model use the simple RNN, not using LSTM.
 This model use the characters as input, then we use a one-hot vector as input X, the dimension of X is the size of characters in input file.